Aviemathelec1995/Aviemathelec1995.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Excited to join <a href="https://quantumai.google"> Google Quantum AI, Los Angeles, CA </a> as a student researcher for Summer 25.
+Excited to join <a href="https://quantumai.google"> Google Quantum AI, Los Angeles, CA </a> as a Student Researcher for Summer 25.